 My cross-disciplinary practice is a social experiment that is inspired by my lived experiences of being a Muslim-born woman of color from Iran who lives in the U.S. The question that has formed in my mind based on my observations growing up under theocracy and currently living under democracy is “what happens when we spatially separate people based on their sex and their race?”

 Hypothesis that has formed through out the years of my practice is that these imposed separations yield two opposite results.
 One is oppression within the larger society that often leads to power struggle, and the other is liberation within a community.
 This liberation arises from the safety of being embraced by a gender or racial group that offers a sense of belonging.
-I explore these imposed separations in my work through creating spaces for dialogue and/or presenting objects that are results of gendered and raced spaces.
+I explore these imposed separations in my visual and literal practice through creating spaces for dialogue and/or presenting objects that are results of gendered and raced spaces.

 © Copyright | Soheila Azadi | All Rights Reserved